bruin-data/bruin-vscode/README.md

 Access the Bruin CLI management tab `Settings` in the side panel for easy installation and updates.

 ## Release Notes
-### Latest Release: 0.25.25
+### Latest Release: 0.25.26
-- Added excetuable path to the bruin commands to run on the powershell.
+- Fixed the validate and run buttons height.

 ### Previous Highlights
+- **0.25.25**: Added excetuable path to the bruin commands to run on the powershell.
-- **0.25.24**: Add excetuable path option to the configuration for windows.
+- **0.25.24**: Added excetuable path option to the configuration for windows.
 - **0.25.23**: Updated the logic to look fo bruin executable path on windows and add debugging informations.
 - **0.25.22**: Used the install script on all the platforms.
-- **0.25.21**: Remove the git check for windows.
+- **0.25.21**: Removed the git check for windows.
 - **0.25.20**: Fixed Bruin Render command to run properly from the command palette.
 - **0.25.19**: Clarified Windows installation message to specify Git requirement and fixed CLI installation command to run from the command palette.
 - **0.25.18**: Enhanced Bruin CLI installation process with a new shell script for Windows and Linux, and Homebrew support for macOS.